The value of running events in a downturn

 If you had cancelled the event, you would have missed out on $1 million dollars (the Lifetime Value).

-In response to current market conditions, organisations have cancelled activities and events.
+In response to tough market conditions, organisations cancel activities and events.

 I think this is short sighted.
 By cancelling an event or activity you effectively: